Cryptids (film)

-Cryptids is an upcoming anthology horror film produced by Justin M. Seaman, Zane Hershberger, and P. J. Starks.
+Cryptids is a 2023 American anthology horror comedy film produced by Justin M. Seaman, Zane Hershberger, and P. J. Starks.
 It stars Joe Bob Briggs as a talk radio host who decides to discuss the topic of cryptozoology, prompting listeners to call in and relay stories about cryptids.
 The film includes segments directed by Brett DeJager, Zane Hershberger, Max Groah, John William Holt, Robert Kuhn, Billy Pon, and Justin M. Seaman.

+Cryptids premiered at the HorrorHound Film Festival (H2F2) in Indianapolis, Indiana, on August 19, 2023.
+The film is set to be released on Blu-ray, DVD, and VHS by Scream Team Releasing in March 2024.